gmc-code/PC-app-development/docs/Anvil/temperature_converter.rst

 Settings
 ------------------------------

-| Enter the settings for app.
+| Enter the settings for the app.

 .. image:: images/Temperature_converter_settings.png
     :scale: 80%